Hiking Mount Nittany: A Must-Do Activity In State College, PA

 Black Moshannon State Park, 30 minutes or so to the northwest, offers 20 miles of hiking trails, as well as the Allegheny Front Trail, a 40+ mile backpacking trail circling the park through the Moshannon State Forest.

 35 minutes to the southeast, you’ll find another great state park in Greenwood Furnace.
-13.5 miles of trails weave through this park, including part of another one of Pennsylvania’s backpacking trails.
-The 72-mile Standing Stone Trail has a beautiful vista located in Greenwood Furnace State Park.
+13.5 miles of trails wind through this park, including a section of Pennsylvania’s 72-mile Standing Stone Trail.

-About 30 minutes just to the northeast are great wildlife watching and hiking opportunities in Bald Eagle State Park.
+About 30 minutes to the northeast, Bald Eagle State Park offers great wildlife watching and hiking opportunities.
 There are 14.5 miles of trails in this state park, including a 1.5-mile trail specifically designed and used for butterfly conservation.

 Let’s wrap it up!